Kebanar2/Kebanar2/README.md

 - 👋 Hi, I’m @Kebanar2
-- 👀 I’m interested in searching a girl
-- 🌱 I’m currently learning byond language
+  🌱 I’m currently learning byond language
-- 💞️ I’m looking to collaborate with cool girls
-- 📫 How to reach me in discord.
-My id - 292619161513754624
-Or my username - 114926
+ 📫 How to reach me in discord.
+My id - 292619161513754624 Or my username - 114926

 <!---